Roy Campbell (poet): Post-war life and career

+Towards the end of 1949, Campbell began a friendship with poet Edith Sitwell.
+Their friendship began because of Campbell's decision to defend Sitwell in print following an attack against her poetry by Geoffrey Grigson during a radio broadcast.
+When a grateful Sitwell invited Campbell to meet her for lunch, Campbell arrived, knelt down, kissed her hand, and said, "Edith, my darling, you are a great lady!
+I will be your knight and fight your battles for you!"
+Sitwell was deeply touched and later credited her friendship with the Campbells for her own conversion to Catholicism.

 Spender later broke with the Communist Party of Great Britain and presented Campbell with the 1952 Foyle Prize for his verse translations of St. John of the Cross.

-On 7 December 1951, Campbell's new memoir Light on a Dark Horse, which his friend Dylan Thomas later dubbed, "this often beautiful and always bee-loud autobiography", was published, "to a mixed reception, scattered reviews, and disappointing sales."
+On 7 December 1951, Campbell's new memoir Light on a Dark Horse, which his friend Dylan Thomas later dubbed "this often beautiful and always bee-loud autobiography", was published "to a mixed reception, scattered reviews, and disappointing sales."
 In his new autobiography, Campbell expressed his disgust for South Africa under Apartheid.
 In one passage, Campbell argued that treating the non-white majority as an underclass in their own country was not only immoral but destructive:

 The present disqualification of the native from so many aids to his own betterment is exactly on a part with the natives' treatment of each other.
 We are behaving about a quarter as badly as the Zulus and Matabeles did to their fellow Bantu, and it will do us little more good than it did them... and we may end by ranking the majority of the population in violent opposition to the white minority, which happened in the mad revolution in Haiti, when the black Emperor, Jean Christope, out-Caesared Nero and Caligula in the name of Liberty and Equality.
 We must never forget that theoretical Bolshevism is the most attractive dream-bait that was ever invented.
-Though practical Bolshevism may be the most diabolical and cruel hook ever inserted into bait...
+Though practical Bolshevism may be the most diabolical and cruel hook ever inserted into bait ...
 You can expect a rustic Zulu to be proof against the seductive blarney which completely seduced the 'knowing and sophisticated' intellectuals of England and Western Europe for so many years.